-EXECUTIVE SUMMARY OF 2021 CHANGES IN COMPENSATION AND PERSONNEL POLICIES FOR PASTORS
+EXECUTIVE SUMMARY OF 2023 CHANGES IN COMPENSATION AND PERSONNEL POLICIES FOR PASTORS

 In 2006, National Capital Presbytery adopted its Compensation and Personnel Policies for Pastors (Policy).
-The full text of the Policy is available here and below.
+The full text of the Policy follows the Executive Summary.
 Elements of the Policy change annually.
 The key changes are described below as guidance to churches developing or reviewing terms of call.